Continue Reading Below

 3. Jeff Bezos:

 In addition to being Amazon's CEO and the richest man in the world, Bezos founded the spaceflight company Blue Origin in 2000.
-In October, Blue Origin entered into a Launch Services Agreement partnership with the U.S. Air Force.
+Last year, Blue Origin entered into a Launch Services Agreement partnership with the U.S. Air Force.

 4. Robert Bigelow: